lukedegruchy/ceylon-chayote/README.md

 - 0.0.9:  Simplify wrapper classes by removing an extra generic type parameter.
 Remove erroneous documentation about un-introduced Integer bit rotation feature.
 - 0.0.10  Rename value_classes package to type_classes and introduce general Binary to [Byte] conversion functions.
+- 0.0.11  Update to Ceylon 1.2.0.
+Minor changes to leverage new language features.
+Eliminate Integer rotation as there's no way to make it work reliably on the JavaScript runtime.